edtrochim/candid_core/README.md

 * **Transparent Caveats:**  Explicitly outlining known limitations, potential biases, and inappropriate use cases to promote responsible data application.
 * **Trustworthy Provenance:**  Ensuring transparency in the data review process and sources, enhancing user trust and understanding of data quality.
 * **Community Vibes:**  Capturing qualitative and contextual information that provides a broader understanding of the dataset's relevance, impact, and unique characteristics.

+## Synopsis of Capitol Framework Categories

+The Capitol Framework categories are structured to provide a comprehensive yet user-friendly evaluation of geospatial datasets, embodying the principles of Data Candor.
+They can be broadly grouped into areas focusing on:

+* **Understanding Dataset Context and Provenance:** Categories like `review_method`, `changelog`, `breaking_changes`, `support_status`, `vibes`, `target_audience`, `derived_datasets`, `linked_datasets`, and `competitor_datasets` aim to offer a transparent understanding of the dataset's origins, evolution, community perception, and intended audience.
+This helps users contextualize the data and assess its relevance and trustworthiness.

+* **Guiding Effective and Responsible Application:** Categories such as `suggested_uses`, `application_limitations`, `technical_expertise_level`, `accessibility_providers`, `carbon_energy_cost`, `teaching_resources`, `community_resources`, `example_apps`, `example_art`, `example_games_interactive_art`, `api_function_examples`, and `key_instructions` are designed to empower users to apply the data effectively and responsibly.
+They provide candid examples of uses, highlight limitations and potential biases, offer guidance on technical requirements, and point to helpful resources and examples for practical application.

+Together, these categories move beyond basic technical metadata, encouraging a holistic and honest evaluation of geospatial datasets.
+They aim to bridge the "Evaluability Gap" by providing users with the critical information needed to confidently assess data fitness for purpose and utilize it effectively and ethically.

+## Contributing

+We welcome contributions to the Capitol Framework!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgements

+The Capitol Framework is an initiative by [Capitol Collective](https://capitol-collective.org/) and is inspired by discussions and insights from the geospatial data community.